 Universities and ministries from individual countries

-Afghanistan – partners confirmed
+Afghanistan – confirmed

 Cameroon- Dr Michael Nkwenti, University of Yaounde, Lead Inspector of Pedagogy, Educational Technologies, Ministry of Basic Education